What’s the Best Tea for Energy?

 Yet, while most people know tea is “good for you,” it is also functional, too.
 Tea consumption has been shown to improve cognitive performance, increase the ability to focus, help fend off cancer, and enhance your mood.

 So what’s the low-down on tea’s bevy of benefits?
+And what tea is best for energy?

 Let’s get the obvious out of the way: